-Section 6.1 of the ST states for the administrative tasks of generating/importing/deleting cryptographic keys, the TOE logs the type of key and its SHA256 hash as the key identifier.
-The TOE is not distributed.
+Section 6.1 of the ST states for the administrative tasks of generating/importing/deleting cryptographic keys associated with MACsec, the TOE logs the entire command that defines the key, including the key and target address.

 Component Guidance Assurance Activities: The evaluator shall check the guidance documentation and ensure that it provides an example of each auditable event required by FAU_GEN.1 (i.e. at least one instance of each auditable event, comprising the mandatory, optional and selection-based SFR sections as applicable, shall be provided from the actual audit record).